-We must LOVE our people enough to provide them with some means of security, and not feed them with faulty ideas such as "God will protect us while we are in His house."
+We must LOVE our people enough to provide them with some means of security, and not feed them with faulty ideas such as "God will protect us while we are in His house.,” while we do NOTHING.

-If that be true, that divine protection is warranted when inside a church sanctuary, why, then, is God not protecting other houses of worship around the world?
+If that be true, that such protection is warranted when inside a church sanctuary, why, then, is God not protecting other houses of worship around the world?